-Hertzian Dipole:
+Hertzian Dipole :-

-A Hertzian dipole can be conceived as a very short current element terminated at both the ends in two very small spheres or disco the wire joining the spheres is very thin making the distributed capacitance between the spheres negligible.
-In view of the short length of the wire, the current can be assumed to be uniform throughout.
+A Hertzian dipole can be conceived as a very short current element terminated at both the ends in two very small spheres or discer the wire joining the spheres is very thin making the distributed capacitance between the spheres negligible.
+In View of the short length of the wire, the current can be assumed to be uniform throughout.

-In above figure, of is the radius of the wire connecting the two spheres (of radius r) on which the charges are residing, all is the length of the wire and I is the wavelength.
-The relative values of these parameters have to be such that
+In above figure, r' is the radius of the wire connecting the two spheres (of radius r) on which the charges are residing, dl is the length of the wire and λ is the wavelength.
+The relative values of these parameters have to be such that dl << l.
+Y'LLY, YKKdl and

-If the aforementioned conditions are met, the very short, very thin wire can be considered to be composed of a chain of spheres of diminishing radii.
+If the aforementioned conditions are met, the very short, Very thin wire can be considered to be composed of a chain of spheres of diminishing radii.
 The adjacent spheres shall carry charges of opposite polarity.
 If the charges carried by alternate spheres are equal in magnitudes, these will get canceled everywhere except at the top and the bottom tips of the wire and the current distribution along the wire will be uniform.
 Incase of incomplete cancellation, the charge and the current distribution along the wire will be non-uniform.
-Thus, an oscillating dipole can be considered as a Hertzian dipole Page 5 of 20
+Thus, an oscillating depole can be considered as a Hertzian dipole Page 5 of 20